Top 30 SaaS Stocks to Buy and Hold

 SaaS from a fundamental standpoint is “software on demand”.
 Granting end users access to software at anytime, from anywhere, and from a variety of web-enabled devices.
 One example of this is the widely popular video social networking service TikTok.
-As the fastest growing SaaS application, TikTok totaled 62 million downloads in January of 2021.
+As the fastest growing SaaS application, TikTok has been downloaded over three billion times.
 And while TikTok’s parent company Bytedance is a privately held company, many are hopeful to see Bytedance on an IPO Calendar one day soon.

 Software-as-a-service is also fantastic from a scalability and company growth standpoint.
 Brands like Netflix, Spotify, and even Airbnb can up-sell customers at any point during their lifecycle.
 Tiered pricing and overall rate increases allow for massive revenue growth and increasingly higher share prices for SaaS stocks.